go-infinity/site/content/posts/go-concurrency/con-channels/index.md

 tags: ["go", "concurrency"]
 summary: "Various Go Concurrency Patterns"
 ---
+> This series will walk through the benefits of writing concurrent programs and the issues along the way.
+This series assumes basic understanding of Golang concurrency primitives like `mutexes`,`goroutines`,`channels` etc.

 This is 2nd post in the Go Concurrency series.
 1. [Concurrency Patterns - Locks and Waitgroups](/posts/go-concurrency/locks/)
 2. Concurrency Patterns - Channels